harlanljones/gan-enhanced-pneumonia-classifier/README.md

     style T fill:#ff9,stroke:#333,stroke-width:1px
 ```

-We will implement a Deep Convolutional GAN (DCGAN) using PyTorch to generate synthetic chest X-rays.
-This is an unconditional GAN, meaning it learns to generate images representative of the training data distribution without explicit label input during generation.
-To improve training stability, we employ label smoothing for the real class in the discriminator (e.g., using labels of 0.9 instead of 1.0).
-We adapt the standard DCGAN architecture using `torch.nn.ConvTranspose2d` for the generator and `torch.nn.Conv2d` for the discriminator, trained with Binary Cross-Entropy loss.
-Synthetic images will be generated (targeting 5,000 additional samples), processed (resized to 224x224, normalized using ImageNet statistics), and combined with the original training set.
-A pre-trained ResNet-50 classifier (from `torchvision.models`) will then be fine-tuned on this augmented dataset using cross-entropy loss, with performance compared against a baseline trained on the original data alone.
+We implement a Deep Convolutional GAN (DCGAN) using PyTorch to generate synthetic chest X-rays.
+Training stability is enhanced using label smoothing (real labels set to 0.9).
+The generator uses `torch.nn.ConvTranspose2d` and the discriminator uses `torch.nn.Conv2d`, trained with Binary Cross-Entropy loss.

+**Augmentation Strategy:**
+We compare three training strategies for the classifier (a pre-trained ResNet-50 from `torchvision.models`):
+1.  **Baseline:** Trained only on the original dataset.
+2.  **Augmented:** Trained on the original dataset concatenated with all generated synthetic images (aiming for ~5,000).
+3.  **Curriculum:** Trained on a mix of original and synthetic data, where the proportion of synthetic data is gradually increased during training according to a defined schedule (e.g., 0% synthetic for epochs 0-4, 25% for epochs 5-9, 50% thereafter).
+This is controlled via the `--use-curriculum` and `--curriculum-schedule` arguments in `train_classifier.py`.

+All images (real and synthetic) are resized to 224x224 and normalized using ImageNet statistics.
+The classifier is fine-tuned using cross-entropy loss.
+Performance is evaluated using cross-validation and compared across the three strategies.

+**Synthetic Image Quality Analysis:**
+To assess the quality and impact of synthetic images, we perform additional analysis in `analyze_results.py`:
+*   **Structural Similarity Index (SSIM):** We calculate the average SSIM score between each synthetic image and a reference set of real pneumonia images.
+The distribution of these scores helps quantify the visual similarity.
+*   **Gradient-weighted Class Activation Mapping (Grad-CAM):** We generate Grad-CAM heatmaps for both baseline and augmented/curriculum models on sample images (real positive, real negative, synthetic).
+This visualizes which image regions the models focus on for classification, allowing comparison of attention patterns between models trained with and without synthetic data.

 ## 4. Dataset and Metrics
 The project utilizes the RSNA Pneumonia Detection Challenge dataset from Kaggle ([link](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge)), specifically using a pre-processed version available at ([link](https://www.kaggle.com/datasets/iamtapendu/rsna-pneumonia-processed-dataset)).
 This version includes metadata files (`stage2_train_metadata.csv`, `stage2_test_metadata.csv`) and corresponding PNG images located in `Training/Images/` and `Test/` directories within the download.
 The training metadata contains class labels ("Normal," "No Lung Opacity/Not Normal," "Lung Opacity"), while the test metadata uses a "PredictionString" format.
 The dataset comprises approximately 26,684 training images and 6,671 test images (actual numbers may vary slightly based on the metadata).
 Our `data_loader.py` script processes this structure, converting it into a binary classification task: "Lung Opacity" is mapped to label 1 (positive class), while all other classes ("Normal", "No Lung Opacity/Not Normal") are mapped to label 0 (negative class).
 Standard ImageNet normalization and resizing to 224x224 via `torchvision.transforms` are applied.
 Our primary metric is classification accuracy, aiming for over 85% on the test set, compared against a baseline ResNet-50's performance (initially around 80%).
 We also track weighted precision, recall, and F1-score to account for potential class imbalance.
 Validation is performed using 5-fold cross-validation by default, configurable via script arguments.